MechaniQ1/Python-miniprojects/Currency converter/README.md

 ## How it works
 First, application downloads exchange rates of 35 currencies according to NBP.
 Then user have to choose currency by typing number of selected currency.
 Next user have to decide what he wants to do.
 First option is currency conversion.
-In this case he can convert PLN to currency of his choice or vice versa.
+In this case app converts PLN to currency of user's choice or vice versa.
-Second option displays last 20 prcies of selected currency.
+Second option displays last 20 prices of selected currency.

 ## Screenshots
 ![Example screenshot](./img/screenshot1.png)